Buy to Let Mortgage Trackers

 Secondly, landlords’ income will be more heavily scrutinised than before.
 Lenders will implement a stricter income stress test than in previous years.
 To satisfy the income stress test, landlords will have to prove that they can afford mortgage payments in the event that interest rates increase to 5.5%.

 Finally, lenders will not provide a buy to let mortgage to landlords with one or more properties that are not profitable.
 Lenders will review the landlord’s entire property portfolio to ensure that all of their properties provide a positive return.
 As a result, landlords can no longer spread equity across their portfolio and if they have one or more properties that do not provide a profit then they will not receive a buy to let mortgage.

 Things you should know about a tracker mortgage

-Tracker rate buy to let mortgages can often an attractive deal.
+Tracker rate buy to let mortgages can offer an attractive deal.
 However, there are some key considerations you should look at when making your decision.
-Tracker mortgages often appeal to investors as they can take advantage of:
+Tracker mortgages often appeal to investors, as they can take advantage of:

-Low Interest Rates – A tracker mortgage deal can have the potential to offer a very low rate of interest.
-For instance, if you took out a tracker mortgage at a +1% above the base rate, you would only pay 1.5%.
+Low interest rates – A tracker mortgage deal can have the potential to offer a very low rate of interest.
+For instance, if you took out a tracker mortgage at a +1% above the base rate, you would only pay 1.50%.
 If interest rates remain low, you could benefit from paying less back monthly on your mortgage than you might do with a fixed rate or variable rate buy to let mortgage.

 Flexible overpayments – The majority of lenders offering tracker rates will allow borrowers to make penalty-free overpayments on their tracker mortgage.
 Whilst your tracker rate is low, you can take advantage of it by overpaying on your mortgage and shortening the total length of time it takes to pay back.